vinid223/GcloudStorage-docker/README.md

 # gcloud-storage-docker

+Note : This repository is maintained on a private Gitlab server and is replicated in realtime on github.

 gcloud-storage-docker is a Docker container which backs up one or more folders to Google Cloud Storage using the GUtils tool.

 To tell gcloud-storage-docker what to back up, mount your desired volumes under the `/data` directory.